 Does sprouting help with gluten content?

 It depends what your goal is!
-Sprouting is thought to break down gluten formation by way of the enzymes that are activated during germination, and as such will likely have less gluten than a comparable sample of unsprouted flour.
+Sprouting is thought to break down gluten formation by way of the enzymes that are activated during germination, and as such will likely have less gluten than a comparable sample of unsprouted flour (see our sprouted flours).
 However, it is crucial to note that it is NOT gluten-free, and thus still not suitable for someone with a condition like Celiac Disease.
 Sourdough fermentation also similarly reduces the gluten content (It has been suggested that the switch to commercial single-strain yeast correlates with the rise in gluten intolerance during the second half of last century).
 If you experience symptoms that have been confirmed to be non-auto immune and non-allergenic, than a sprouted sourdough loaf is a great place to start, especially if made with an ancient grain like einkorn or spelt.

 If gluten content is not your concern, however, then the reduction of gluten can present a challenge to the bread baker, and is one of the reasons why sprouted flour performs differently than traditional flour.
 For those who want to access the other nutritional benefits of sprouted bread without sacrificing too much texture, dough conditioner or extra gluten can be added to your dough.
 Another even simpler method is to use a blend of regular high-protein bread flour with your sprouted flour.
 This is especially good for those who are new to baking with sprouted flour, as it can be weaned off of as you gain experience.